It’s like goals served in a fractal manner. — Eric, founder of Pebble

 Assuming your Objectives are well thought through, Key Results are the secret sauce to using OKRs.
 Key Results are numerically-based expressions of success or progress towards an Objective.

-Expectations that are numerically defined produce results that can be quantatively measured and scored.
+Expectations that are numerically defined produce results that can be quantitatively measured and scored.

 The important element here is measuring success.
 It’s not good enough to make broad statements about improvement (that are subjectively evaluated).
 We need to know how well you are succeeding.
 Qualitative goals tend to under-represent our capabilities because the solution tends to be the lowest common denominator.